heyoka/faxe-docs/docs/stop_when_idle.md

 > Since version 1.1.0

-Normally a flow in faxe is supposed to run 24/7/365 and forever, but sometimes it is desirable to stop a flow under special conditions.
+Normally a flow in faxe is supposed to run 24/7/365, but sometimes it is desirable to stop a flow under special conditions.

 Faxe has a feature called `stop when idle`, that can be used in every flow and from every node.